Brainchip-Inc/akida_examples/doc/user_guide/cnn2snn.rst

 ^^^^^^^^^^^^^^^

-In some cases, it may be useful to adapt existing CNN models in order to simplify or enhance the converted SNN.
+In some cases, it may be useful to adapt existing CNN models in order to simplify or enhance the converted model.
 Here's a short list of some possible substitutions that might come in handy: